tonybuii2003/InnoTank/README.md

 - [ ] 1: Real-time recognition
 - [ ] 2: Recognize different objects (but will be rejected)
 - [ ] 3: Succ the bottle inside the InnoTank
-- [ ] 4: If the bottle is upside down, flip
+- [ ] 4: Adjust the bottle's orientation
 - [ ] 5: Scan for label once the bottle is inside
 - [ ] 6: Peel off the label if label is present
 - [ ] 7: Label goes to a separate bin